yaronkaikov/scylla/docs/operating-scylla/admin-tools/scylla-sstable.rst

 SSTables which are already on the designated version are skipped.
 To force rewriting *all* SSTables, use the ``--all`` flag.

+Use the ``--ignore-component-digest-mismatch`` flag to log a warning instead of failing when a component digest mismatch is detected during SSTable loading.
+This is useful for recovering SSTables with corrupted non-vital components or working around bugs in digest calculation.

 Output SSTables are written to the path provided by the ``--output-dir`` flag, or to the current directory if not specified.
 This directory is expected to exist.